MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

          :align: center
          :scale: 70%

-Once the firmware is flashed, you should see the :guilabel:`Demo-Wearable-VG` running on your board.
+Once the firmware is flashed, you should see the :guilabel:`AnimatedMascot` running on your board.

 .. raw:: html